GeveoAu/blog/_posts/2024-02-16-Uncovering HashiCorp Vault Secrets.md

 **Conclusion**

 <p align="justify">
 HashiCorp Vault stands out in the secret management arena due to its extensive feature set and adaptability.
 It's a crucial tool for companies looking to strengthen their security posture in a quickly changing IT environment, thanks to its features, use cases, and integrations.
-For more information, see the sources and official documentation listed below, as well as the community.
+For more information, see the sources and official documentation listed below, as well as the community.</p>

 **References**

 -	HashiCorp Website: https://www.hashicorp.com/
 -	HashiCorp Vault Official Website: https://www.vaultproject.io/
 -	HashiCorp Vault Official Documentation: https://developer.hashicorp.com/vault/docs